molnarg/js-schema/README.md

 3. `/regexp/` matches `x` if `/regexp/.test(x) === true`
 4. `[pattern1, pattern2, ...]` matches `x` if _any_ of the given patterns match `x`
 5. `{ 'a' : pattern1, 'b' : pattern2, ... }` matches `x` if `pattern1` matches `x.a`,
-   `pattern2` matches `x.b`, etc. For details see the next subsection.
+   `pattern2` matches `x.b`, etc. For details see the object pattern subsection.
 6. `undefined` matches `x` if `x` _is not_ `null` or `undefined`
 7. `null` matches `x` if `x` _is_ `null` or `undefined`
 8. `primitive` (where `primitive` is boolean, number, or string) matches `x` if `primitive === x`